-1. Administrative

-- 1.1 The Secretariat.
-The Secretariat consists of the volunteer staff members of American Model United Nations. - 1.2 Credentials.
-All questions concerning the validity of Representative credentials shall be submitted in writing to the Secretariat, - The Secretariat has sole authority to decide all questions concerning credentials, - Representatives must wear approved credentials at all times while on the Conference premises. - 1.3 Quorum.
-In the Security Council a quorum is made up of all member delegations; to begin a Council session all members must be present, - The Secretariat reserves the right to adjust the quorum as it deems necessary. - 1.4 Security Council Officers.
-The Secretariat shall appoint the President and Vice President of the Security Council, and shall select any other positions necessary to help conduct the sessions of AMUN. - 1.5 General Authority of the Security Council President.
+- 1. Administrative - 1.1 The Secretariat.
+The Secretariat consists of the volunteer staff members of American Model United Nations. - Assembly, Senior Vice President of the General Assembly, President and Vice President of the Security Council, and one other person appointed by the Secretary-General shall compose the membership of the Rules Committee. - 1.3 Credentials.
+All questions concerning the validity of Representative credentials shall be submitted in writing to the Secretariat, - The Secretariat has sole authority to decide all questions concerning credentials, - Representatives must wear approved credentials at all times while on the Conference premises. - Quorum.
+In the Security Council a quorum is made up of all member delegations; to begin a Council session all members must be present, - The Secretariat reserves the right to adjust the quorum as it deems necessary. - 1.5 Security Council Officers.
+The Secretariat shall appoint the President and Vice President of the Security Council, and shall select any other positions necessary to help conduct the sessions of AMUN. - 1.6 General Authority of the Security Council President.
 The Security Council President shall be the chairperson at all Council sessions.
 In addition to exercising such authority conferred upon the President elsewhere in these rules, the President shall have the authority to: - Declare the opening and closing of each session, - Ensure the observance of the rules, - Direct the discussions of the Council, and accord the right to speak, - Advise the Council on methods of procedure that will enable the body to accomplish its goals, - Rule on points and motions, and subject to these rules, shall have complete control of the proceedings of the Council and the maintenance of order at its meetings,